Welcome to the district

 - Collaborative community built on trust

 - Welcoming and safe climate for learning and work

 - Through our Office of Equity, Inclusivity and Belonging, we are fully committed to providing equitable learning experiences and more caring and inclusive climates in our schools for all students.
-In 2017, the district adopted a School Climate/Inclusive Excellence Policy, and in 2020, the district’s Board of Directors passed an anti-racism resolution.
-More information can be found at through our Office of Equity and Inclusivity.
+In 2017, the district adopted a School Climate/Inclusive Excellence Policy.

 - A high-quality before- and after-school program with extended learning opportunities is available for all elementary students.